 Red Bordeaux is generally blended from cabernet sauvignon, cabernet franc and merlot with an occasional dash of malbec or petit verdot.
 Merlot usually predominates these days even on the so-called ‘left bank’ resulting in softer, fruitier, less tannic wines than would have been the case 20 years ago.

-As I pointed out in my Guardian column this week inexpensive Bordeaux is actually quite light and easy drinking while some more modern styles of Saint-Emilion, say, are quite full-bodied.
+Inexpensive Bordeaux is actually quite light and easy drinking while some more modern styles of Saint-Emilion are quite full-bodied.
 So it depends on the price bracket you’re talking about.

 Inexpensive ‘everyday drinking’ red Bordeaux - what was once referred to as a ‘lunchtime claret’